buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 - Environment Variables for strings
 - `git-credential` via git's credential.helper

-## ENV example
+## Example Usage

-The following pipeline downloads env secrets stored in `https://my-vault-server/secret/buildkite/{pipeline}/env` and git-credentials from `https://my-vault-server/secret/buildkite/{pipeline}/git-credentials`
+The following pipeline uses AppRole authentication to authenticate to the Vault server, and downloads env secrets stored in `https://my-vault-server/secret/buildkite/{pipeline}/env` and git-credentials from `https://my-vault-server/secret/buildkite/{pipeline}/git-credentials`.

 The keys in the `env` secret are exposed in the `checkout` and `command` as environment variables.
 The git-credentials are exposed as an environment variable `GIT_CONFIG_PARAMETERS` and are also exposed in the `checkout` and `command`.